etesters/testing/GB.md

 	signature 	= Digest::SHA256.hexdigest( appid + appkey + return_url + directory + datetime + option + enable_auth + meta )

-NOTE : The sequence of the variable for generating the signature should follow.
+NOTE : The sequence of the variable for generating the signature is sensitive, that you should follow.

 	:::ruby
 	appid + appkey + return_url + directory + datetime + option + enable_auth + meta